 Various levels of governments impose extensive controls and regulations on oil and natural gas operations (including exploration, development, production, pricing, marketing, transportation and infrastructure).
 Governments may regulate or intervene with respect to exploration and production activities, prices, taxes, royalties, the exportation of oil and natural gas and infrastructure projects.
 Amendments to these controls and regulations may occur, from time to time, in response to economic or political conditions.
 The implementation of new regulations or the modification of existing regulations affecting the oil and natural gas industry could reduce demand for crude oil and natural gas and increase our costs, either of which may have a material adverse effect on our business, financial condition, results of operations and prospects.
 Further, the ongoing third party challenges to regulatory decisions or orders has reduced the efficiency of the regulatory regime, as the implementation of the decisions and orders has been delayed resulting in uncertainty and interruption to business of the oil and natural gas industry.
-Recently, the federal government and certain provincial governments have taken steps to initiate protocols and regulations to limit the release of methane from oil and natural gas operations.
-Such draft regulations and protocols may require additional expenditures or otherwise negatively impact our operations, which may affect our profitability.
 See "Industry Conditions - Regulatory Authorities and Environmental Regulation - Climate Change Regulation".
 Also, in response to widening pricing differentials, the Government of Alberta implemented production curtailment.
 See "Industry Conditions - Curtailment".
 Also see "Liability Management" in these Risk Factors.